Kiyozz/pca-doc/docs/support.md

 Run the `.exe.cmd` file, redo the bug and if you still have a bug: open the log file.

 To open the log file, click the PCA logo button (at the top left) and select `File` - `Logs...`.

+## Reporting a bug

+To report any bugs, please fill an issue on [PCA GitHub](https://github.com/Kiyozz/papyrus-compiler-app/issues).